-- The operating budget will provide for minor and preventive maintenance. - The capital asset preservation budget will provide for the structural, site, major mechanical/electrical rehabilitation, preservation or replacement to the County and School physical plant which requires a total expenditure of \$10,000 or more and has a useful life of ten years or more. - The appropriations to the fund will be targeted to the annual depreciation of the total County and School physical plant (buildings and improvements, exclusive of land and mobile equipment. - The capital projects budget will provide for the acquisition, construction, or total replacement of physical facilities to include additions to existing facilities which increase the square footage or asset value of that facility. - The County will capitalize certain classes of intangible assets per the following guidelines: - Easements and rights-of-way with a value greater than \$1,000,000 and an expected life of 3 years or more. - Internally generated computer software with a value greater than \$1,000,000 and an expected useful life of 3 years or more.
-Staff time must be 100% dedicated to a specific project for internal costs to be considered in the calculation of the capitalization threshold. - The County will capitalize all other tangible and intangible fixed assets with a value greater than \$5,000 and an expected life of 5 years or more. - Replacement of major technology systems (software) will be included in the planning for asset replacements in the Computer System Replacement Fund.
+- The operating budget will provide for minor and preventive maintenance. - The capital asset preservation budget will provide for the rehabilitation, preservation or emergency repair of major components of existing County and School facilities and for the replacement of computer systems which requires a total expenditure of \$10,000 or more and has a useful life of ten years or more.

+- The appropriations to the fund will be targeted to the fixed asset value of the total County and School physical plant, buildings and improvements (exclusive of land and mobile equipment). - The capital projects budget will provide for the acquisition, construction, total replacement or improvement of transportation and transit related projects, and physical facilities to include additions to existing facilities which increase the square footage useful life or asset value of that facility. - The County will capitalize certain classes of intangible assets per the following guidelines: - Easements and rights-of-way with a value greater than \$1,000,000 and an expected life of three years or more. - Internally generated computer software with a value greater than \$1,000,000 and an expected useful life of three years or more.
+Staff time must be 100% dedicated to a specific project for internal costs to be considered in the calculation of the capitalization threshold. - Replacement of major enterprise technology systems that cost more than \$500,000 per system will be included in the planning for asset replacements in the Capital Improvement Program. - The County will capitalize all other tangible and intangible fixed assets with a value greater than \$10,000 and an expected life of five years or more.